replicatedhq/replicated-docs/docs/intro-replicated.md

 - Embedded clusters created by Replicated kURL.
 See [kURL](#kurl) below.
 - Air gapped clusters (existing and embedded)

-Your application can use Helm charts, standard manifest files, or Kubernetes opertators.
+Your application can use Helm charts, standard manifest files, or Kubernetes operators.

 ### Admin Console